EFFICACY & SAFETY

 Image

-Least squares mean reduction averaged over months 3 through 6, corrected for BSA.1
+Least squares (LS) mean reduction averaged over months 3 through 6, corrected for BSA.1

 In ILLUMINATE-B, evaluating OXLUMO® (lumasiran) in infants and young children with PH11